Anal Cancer

 Squamous cell cancers in the anal canal have grown beyond the surface and into the deeper layers of the lining.

 Squamous cell cancers of the anal margin (perianal skin) can be treated as an anal cancer or like squamous cell cancer of the skin.
-It is important to see an expert if you are diagnosed with perianal cancer to determine the best course of treatment.
+It is important to see a specialist if you are diagnosed with perianal cancer to determine the best course of treatment.

-The anal cancer information here focuses mainly on anal squamous cell carcinoma since it is the most common type of anal cancer.
+The information on these pages focuses mainly on anal squamous cell carcinoma since it is the most common type of anal cancer.

 Adenocarcinoma